seanhess/rethinkdb-model/README.md

 [Get started with Haskell](https://github.com/bitemyapp/learnhaskell)

-Test to see if this compiles:
+To see if retools compiles

     cabal sandbox init
     cabal install